Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

 One of the more common issues people experience with their microwave ovens is with the control panel buttons- if you’re wondering why your microwave buttons aren’t working, it’s luckily one of the easier things to check for issues like at home, which can’t necessarily be said for issues like faulty microwave diodes.
+Other simpler maintenance for microwaves includes getting a microwave cover, using the defrost option, and how often to replace charcoal filters.

 While troubleshooting microwave issues is generally best left to professionals for safety reasons, and sometimes even in high-end microwaves, it’s more practical to replace the entire unit, determining why control panel items may be nonfunctional is within the realm of possibility for most people without too much trouble.

-There are a number of common issues that can cause your microwave’s control panel buttons to stop being responsive.
+There are a number of common issues that can cause your Nostalgia microwave’s control panel buttons to stop being responsive.
 Some, however, are harder to get quick answers for, and what your next step should be can vary, with some options being a lot more practical than others.

 The most common cause of button malfunction on microwaves is a faulty control panel, which can usually be tested simply by pressing each button to see if any are responsive.
 If some are, your control panel is likely the issue.